collegebacker/backer-ui/README.md

 ---

-4. Run `yarn chromatic` to deploy Storybook to [Chromatic](https://www.chromatic.com/) server.
+1. Run `npx chromatic --auto-accept-changes --project-token=0000` to deploy Storybook to [Chromatic](https://www.chromatic.com/) server.
 If you are part of the Backer team on Github you should have access to the Chromatic automatically.
-5. Create a MR and describe the changes.
+2. Create a MR and describe the changes.
-6. Notify the team about the MR and designers about the new stories build.
+3. Notify the team about the MR and designers about the new stories build.

 ---